 - hot tub lung - granulomatous pneumonitis from exposure to aerosolised Mycobacterium avium complex (MAC) organisms in contaminated water (may not necessarily imply infection) 4

-Two main forms of pulmonary MAC infections are recognised 3:
+Three main forms of pulmonary MAC infections are recognised 3,5:

 Bronchiectasis with associated centrilobular nodules is the dominant feature in the former, which unlike pulmonary tuberculosis does not have a predilection for the upper lobes.
 In elderly white females the right middle lobe and lingula are particularly affected.